 The current environmental crisis leaves many wishing to live more sustainable lifestyles.
-But, at the same time, it can leave many feeling apathetic and helpless, as though there is nothing they can to do to truly reach some unattainable green goals.
+But, at the same time, it can leave many feeling apathetic and helpless, as though there is nothing they can do to truly reach some unattainable green goals.

 That’s where we come in!
 Reducing your carbon footprint and making a change isn’t an all-or-nothing process.
 Below are 6 simple ways you can alter your routine to better the planet, the future, and yourself.

-Remember, sustainable living doesn’t necessarily mean dropping out of society to go live on a cabbage farm and wear an weird itchy poncho 365 days a year.
+Remember, sustainable living doesn’t necessarily mean dropping out of society to go live on a cabbage farm and wear a weird itchy poncho 365 days a year.
 Sustainable living could start with something as small as eating less meat or walking to work once a week.

 Here’s How You Can Achieve Sustainable Living